Request a CatalogContact Us

 Copyrights

-I'd like to copy the religion course and the character-building cards in CHC Lesson Plans to use with my parish religion class and Little Flowers Group.
+I’d like to copy some sections of your materials to use with my parish religion class and Little Flowers Group.
 Would this break the copyright law since my purpose is to share the Faith with children who may not otherwise be exposed to materials like these?

-Yes, this would violate the copyright law, which is in place to protect the copyright holder's work, investments, and income.
-To copy pages from the lesson plans would undermine the CHC apostolate by causing financial loss to the artists and authors, who depend on the royalty from each sale for their income.
+Yes, this would violate the copyright law, which is in place to protect the copyright holder’s work, investments, and income.
+To copy pages would undermine the CHC apostolate by causing financial loss to the artists and authors, who depend on the royalty from each sale for their income.
 CHC is a team effort: We expend a great deal of personal and financial sacrifice in the apostolate to write and publish materials which are affordable, easy to use, flexible, solidly Catholic, and full of ready-to-go ideas for living the Faith.
-We truly appreciate your understanding and cooperation by purchasing the group copyright on any materials you wish to share with a group, thus enabling CHC to continue publishing!
+We truly appreciate your understanding and cooperation!

 Large, nationally recognized book publishing corporations enjoy the luxury of wide advertising and name recognition.
 Their products, which might range from cookbooks, to Wiccan philosophy, to dog obedience books, are available at bookstores in shopping malls across the nation.
 Thus, publishers are able to print thousands and thousands of copies.
 By printing in such enormous quantity, the cost to the publisher per copy of each book is low, enabling them to make a reasonable profit on sales.
 In contrast, CHC prints for a very specific and narrow market: Catholic homeschoolers.
 CHC's one and only outlet is located in our small warehouse.
 Because we are a small family business, we are unable to print in the quantity that would allow for a comfortable profit.
 However, by careful stewardship, we are able to continue to serve your family.
 Please pray that, as Catholic homeschooling grows and demand for CHC products increases, we might be able to print in the larger quantity that would benefit both CHC and the families whom we serve.